tesh254/migraine/README.md

 migraine --migration --new "<migration_name>"
 ```

-You can name your migration in formats like `"create user table"` or `"create_user_table"` (don't forget to use quotes for Migraine to recognize it as a migration name).
+You can name your migration in formats like `"create user table"` or `"create_user_table"` (don't forget to use quotes for `migraine` to recognize it as a migration name).

 A new file with the migration name will be created in the migrations folder in this format: `<unix_time>_<migration_name_formatted>.sql`.